buddypress/buddypress/docs/contributor/docs/README.md

 The steps we're detailling below are explaining how you can still contribute to docs if you have no clue about GitHub thanks to their website features.

+> [!IMPORTANT]
-**NB**: below steps need to be accomplished from your BuddyPress GitHub fork.
+> Below steps need to be accomplished from your BuddyPress GitHub fork.

 #### Create a new branch